dhis2/d2-cluster-docker-compose/README.md

 > ./scripts/stop.sh
 ```

-Or destroy the database data (which is stored in a Docker-managed [volume](https://docs.docker.com/storage/volumes/) on the host system):
+Or destroy the Docker images and all database data (which is stored in a Docker-managed [volume](https://docs.docker.com/storage/volumes/) on the host system):

 ```bash
 > ./scripts/clean.sh